Local Control Funding Formula - Letter to Superintendents

 NEW PUBLICATION "Raise Your Voice on Behalf of English Learners: The English Learners and Common Core Advocacy Toolkit

 Californians Together views the advent of the Common Core Standards as an opportunity to strengthen the schooling of English Learners.
-We also recognize that any reform that increases rigor and does not address how English Learners will be supported to master that rigor can exacerbate the barriers and achievement gaps that have characterized the eduction of English Learners for too long.
+We also recognize that any reform that increases rigor and does not address how English Learners will be supported to master that rigor can exacerbate the barriers and achievement gaps that have characterized the education of English Learners for too long.